AlexeyInc/highload-software-architecture/hw19-db-replication/README.md

 Error encountered: `Column 2 of table 'mydb.code' cannot be converted from type 'blob' to type 'int', Error_code: MY-013146`

 **Reason:**

 - Replication stops because `valueString` (which is `TEXT`) shifts left and tries to occupy an `INT` position (`valueInt2`).
 - Same error happens if we delete `valueString` first.

 **Additional insight:**

-In mysql InnoDB engine, `TEXT` data types are internally stored as `BLOB` columns, that's why we have `'blob' to type 'int'` conversion in error message.
+In MySQL InnoDB engine, `TEXT` data types are internally stored as `BLOB` columns, that's why we have `'blob' to type 'int'` conversion in error message.

 ___